-23. What is the tax position when:

-- An employee who is resident in your jurisdiction at the time of grant of a share option or award leaves your jurisdiction before any taxable event (such as the amendment, vesting, exercise or release of the option or award or the grant of a replacement) affecting the option or award takes place? - An employee is sent to your jurisdiction holding share options or awards granted to him before he is resident in your jurisdiction and a taxable event occurs after he arrives in your jurisdiction?
+27. What is the tax position when an employee who is tax resident in your jurisdiction at the time of grant of a share option or award leaves your jurisdiction before any taxable event affecting the option or award takes place?

-Resident employee

-An employee resident in India is taxed on their worldwide income.
+An employee resident in India is taxed on his worldwide income.
 Therefore, the employee must pay tax at the time of exercise of the share option on the difference between the fair market value on the date of exercise and the exercise price.
-The employer must withhold the applicable taxes and deposit them with the government within the applicable time frame.
-A merchant banker in India must issue a valuation report if the shares are unlisted in India or are of a foreign company.
+The employer must withhold the applicable taxes and deposit them with the government within the specified time frame.
+A merchant banker in India must issue a valuation report for shares of foreign companies and unlisted Indian companies.

-Upon sale of the shares issued upon exercise, a resident employee must pay capital gains tax in India if the shares are in an Indian company.
-Where the shares issued are in a company other than an Indian company, tax will be levied in accordance with the domestic laws and applicable tax treaties.
+On sale of the shares issued on exercise, a resident employee must pay capital gains tax in India if the shares are of an Indian company.
+Where the shares issued are in a company other than an Indian company, tax is levied in accordance with the domestic laws of the other country, the tax laws of India and applicable tax treaties.